Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 Provide Install and Uninstall commands

-• Detection rules: We will add two detection rules, one for the desktop wallpaper file and the second for the lock screen wallpaper file.
-If you are deploying only one of these wallpapers, provide the detection rule only for the relevant one.
+• Detection rules: Detection rules are critical because they determine whether Intune considers the app installed.
+You can use multiple detection rules, and all rules must be met.
+If the app is Required and Intune detects it is not present, Intune will attempt to offer it again (approximately within 24 hours).
+We will add two detection rules, one for the desktop wallpaper file and the second for the lock screen wallpaper file.
+If you are deploying only one of these wallpapers, create the detection rule accordingly.

 Detection rule for desktop wallpaper